Agdistis: Mythology

-After the gods, in their councils, had often considered what could be done to curb Agdistis, Liber (the Roman Dionysus), taking the task upon himself, caused Agdistis to be become drunk and fall fast asleep.
+After the gods, in their councils, had often considered what could be done to curb Agdistis, Liber (the Roman Dionysus), taking the task upon himself, caused Agdistis to become drunk and fall fast asleep.
 With a snare Liber tied Agdistis's foot to his genitals.
 When Agdistis finally woke up and stood, he tore his own genitals off.
 And from these and the immense flow of blood upon the earth grew a pomegranate tree.
 Now Sangarius's daughter Nana placed one of the fruits from the tree in her bosom, and as above, became pregnant with the boy Attis.
 When the pregnancy is discovered by her father, Nana is shut up in order to starve her to death.
 But she is kept alive by the Mother of the gods, Attis is born, and Sangarius orders the child exposed.
 As before the child is found and nurtured, and grows to be a surpassingly beautiful youth, whom the Mother of the gods loved "exceedingly".
 And, as Attis grew up, Agdistis was his constant secret companion:

 fondling him, and bound [to him] by wicked compliance with his lust in the only way now possible, leading him through the wooded glades, and presenting him with the spoils of many wild beasts, which the boy Attis at first said boastfully were won by his own toil and labour.

 Eventually, however, a drunken Attis confesses his relationship with Agdistis, and in order to save the youth from "so disgraceful an intimacy", Midas the king of Pessinus resolves to give Attis his daughter in marriage.
 On the day of the wedding, Midas has the gates of the city closed, so that nothing might disrupt it.
 But the Mother of the gods knows Attis' fate and that he would never be safe if he married.
 So, wishing to prevent the marriage, she "raised" the city "walls with her head" and entered the city.
 And so too entered Agdistis.
 In a jealous rage, Agdistis bursts in upon the wedding filling everyone with "frenzied madness" which causes Attis to castrate himself and die.
 The Mother of the gods gathered up the severed genitals and buried them, and Agdistis and the Mother of the gods join together in the funeral wailings.
 Agdistis pleads for Jupiter to restore Attis to life.
 Jupiter refuses, but does grant that Attis' body will never decay, his hair should continue to grow, and his little fingers should live, and ever move.
 Agdistis took the body to Pessinus, where it was consecrated and honored with yearly rites.